Zapable OTO 1 to 3 OTOs’ Links Here

 Providing Risk Management Training

-Promoting Risk Awareness and Accountability
+Fostering Awareness about Risk and Accountability

-Evaluating the Effectiveness of Risk Management Strategies
+Measuring the Efficiency of the Executed Risk Management Strategies

 Learning from Past Incidents and Mistakes